justin-espedal/stencyl-cppia/README.md

 Right now there are a few .bat files being used that will need to be replaced before everything can be built off of Windows.

 This folder is assumed to be placed in Stencyl/plaf/haxe/lib, and the stencyl engine should be generated there too.
+Two small edits should be made to the Stencyl source to accommodate cppia, and those are found in the `stencyl edits` folder.

 `tools/list-classes/compile.hxml` to scan `[Stencyl]/plaf/haxe/lib/stencyl` for source files and add them to a list of imports to keep, located at `engine/src/AllStencyl.hx`.

 `engine/compile.bat` to pull all of the libraries we use (openfl, lime, hxcpp, actuate, console, polygonal-ds, polygonal-printf, box2d, stencyl) and compile them into an executable in `engine/temp/windows/haxe/cpp`.
 It also generates a list of classes under `export` which are used to keep client scripts from compiling more than they need to.

+At this point, it's possible to run the generated `engine/temp/windows/haxe/cpp/StencylCppia.exe`, as long as lime-legacy.ndll is copied into the same folder.
+It will print a message asking you to run the .exe with a .cppia file as an argument.
+We can generate .cppia files by compiling games in stencyl using the cppia target and having the target handled by stencyl-cppia.

 `tools/run/compile.hxml` to generate the haxelib's `run.n` script, which is used as a lime target handler for `cppia`.